Surveillance Methodology · Costa Rica · Counter-Surveillance

 Commute Pattern Coincidence

 You see the same vehicles during your commute because people travel the same routes at the same times.
-The blue Honda you see every morning isn't following you—they work nearby and leave for work at the same time you do.
-The red pickup at the same freeway exit three days in a row isn't surveillance—they live in that area and exit there daily.
+The blue Honda you see every morning isn't following you.
+They work nearby and leave at the same time.
+True surveillance appears at different times and different locations where coincidence becomes statistically impossible.
+Your morning commute vehicle shouldn't appear at your afternoon appointment in a different part of town.

 Retail and Restaurant Workers